To the Girl I Wanted To Be

 What started as a goal quickly turned into an obsession.
 I spent the better part of a decade trying to prove that I could be you.
 To match your amount of talent, I sacrificed sleep for studying and rest for work.
 To match your level of beauty, I sacrificed food for the gym and self-love for self-improvement.
 If I worked hard enough, could I be as talented as you?
 If I starved myself enough, would I be as beautiful as you?
 If I sacrificed enough, would I be worthy of being called your equal?

-In the name of self-improvement, I sacrificed in order to become my own creation, my own fantasy, but it only left me with the bitter taste of blood in my mouth.
+In the name of self-improvement, I sacrificed to become my own creation, my own fantasy, but it only left me with the bitter taste of blood in my mouth.

 No matter how hard or tried or how much I achieved;